mattrussi/gitlab-com-runbooks/docs/customers/README.md

   - https://cloudlogging.app.goo.gl/Jew7kUFaW8SUgeew9

 #### Metrics
-There are no current metrics or dashboards that can be referenced.
+Metrics are currently limited, only some are exported (node-exporter), no dashboards exist that can be referenced.
 Building out metrics and dashboards are TODO tasks.

 #### Database Access
 Once you have logged into a VM, if you have the rights you can connect to the